Instance Actions

-Query or Delete Existing Instances
+Fetch, Update, or Delete Instances

 Instances no longer in use can be deleted once they are in the stopped state.
 Terminating a VM does not result in deletion of the disks associated with it.
-Its disks are simply detached and remain intact.
+Its disks are detached and remain intact.

 Start, Stop, Reboot Instances